 Stay alert to stop coronavirus spreading - here is the latest government guidance.
 If you think you have the virus, don't go to the GP or hospital, stay indoors and get advice online.
 Only call NHS 111 if you cannot cope with your symptoms at home; your condition gets worse; or your symptoms do not get better after seven days.
 In parts of Wales where 111 isn't available, call NHS Direct on 0845 46 47.
 In Scotland anyone with symptoms is advised to self-isolate for seven days.
 In Northern Ireland, call your GP.

-What is so unique about incandescent light then? * Unlike other light sources, incandescent and halogen lamps are tungsten black-body radiators, a version of fire-light which humanity has evolved with since fire was discovered.
+When it comes to light quality, there exists no replacement for the incandescent lamp, other than mains voltage halogen in retrofit bulbs - most of which are also being phased out!What is so unique about incandescent light then? * Unlike other light sources, incandescent and halogen lamps are tungsten black-body radiators, a version of fire-light which humanity has evolved with since fire was discovered.
 Like sunlight, incandescent light has the highest possible colour rendering (CRI 100), due to naturally continuous spectrum, and a warm-white, human-friendly light which radiates and makes colours come alive.

 Update 25 june: Lighting designer Ed Cansino in a recent, highly informativeinterview:

 '...if I were forced to choose the best lighting for residential overall, it would have to be incandescent.
 I feel that we as humans have had a deep connection to flame for many thousands of years.
 It's almost like it's in our DNA.
 It's interesting that as time moves on, people are still drawn to sitting around the camp fire, a fireplace, even a barbecue.
 Think of a Yule log.
 It's just that this particular quality of light is ingrained in us.
 You can even get a screen saver of log flames.
-Incandescents with their glowing filaments are a form of flame and are thus an extension of this inborn affinity that we have for fire.'
+Incandescents with their glowing filaments are a form of flame and are thus an extension of this inborn affinity that we have for fire.'* When dimmed or used at lower wattages, the light colour gets proportionally warmer and more like candle light.
+Increase brightness and it gets whiter again.
+This is how a natural light source behaves.

 * Icandescent light is the standard against which all other types of light is measured.
 This is why the lighting industry has put so much effort into trying to copy its light colour, colour rendering capacity and other qualities.